| |

 On July 3, 2001, WKDD was one of sevenNortheast Ohio stations involved in a complex exchange between three radio companies.
 Although generally reported as a "frequency swap", in reality these seven radio stations mostly traded call signs, formats and staffs – all to facilitate the transfers of ownership of four of the seven stations.

 As part of this complex exchange, Clear Channel Communications (nowiHeartMedia) changed the WKDD format fromhot adult contemporary (hot AC) to Top 40 (CHR).
-It also relaunched the station using theKISS-FM brand.
-It reassigned on and off-air personnel.
-And on July 23, 2001, changed the station call letters to WAKS.
-In effect, this new WAKS licensed to Akron (96.5 FM) became the successor tothe previous WAKS licensed toLorain (104.9 FM).[12]
+It also relaunched the station using theKISS-FM brand and reassigned on and off-air personnel; on July 23, 2001, the call sign was changed to WAKS.
+In effect, this new WAKS licensed to Akron (96.5 FM) became the successor tothe previous WAKS licensed toLorain (104.9 FM).[10]

 Weekday programming includesElvis Duran and the Morning Show in morning drive andOn Air with Ryan Seacrest middays, both viaPremiere Networks.
 Local WAKS personalities LeeAnn Summers and Alan Colon are heard in late mornings and afternoon drive respectively.[11]